bradkef/total_integrated_info/README.md

 Further, `network-examples`, different small examples of networks, such as random networks, cycles, fully connected networks and types of wedges of cycles are provided, which can be used for initialization.

-To reproduce the code execute following:
-1. pip install -r "requirements.txt"
-2. python3 total_integrated_info.py

 ## Acknowledgements

-A big thanks to Marc for his valuable ideas on representing systems! https://github.com/marcsinner
+A big thanks to Marc for his valuable ideas on representing systems in python! https://github.com/marcsinner